The 10 Slayer songs every metal fan needs to know

 Mandatory Suicide (1988)

 On 1988’s South Of Heaven, Slayer wanted to prove that they could slow down and still sound evil.
-Mandatory Suicide proves that idea as fact — mid-paced and arch, the song has as much malevolence and gravitas as any of Slayer’s speedier cuts.
+Mandatory Suicide proves that idea as fact – the song has as much malevolence and gravitas as any of Slayer’s speedier cuts.
 Here’s when you can hear Slayer’s true darkness in steepled spines that bristle at the American war machine throughout the track.
 Tom Araya’s monologue at the end (in a rare song that features lyrics written entirely by him) is chilling and subliminal, a ghostly decree over the churning riffs and untethered solos that close out the track.
 There’s a reason Slayer aren’t just considered fast and loose but deeply diabolical, and it’s right here.

 Spill The Blood (1988)